mmmaillot/mlops-from-scratch/01_serving_a_model/Train_and_serve_a_basic_model_for_the_iris_dataset.md

 f"Accuracy : {100*accuracy:.1f}%"
 ```

 See how dumb that model is ?
 Accuracy is only 39.5%.
 I'm not even pretending to care.
-We are going to ship this one, then CI and CD (more about this in the next examples) will continuously improve this model until it's state-of-the-art.
+We are going to ship this one, then we will continuously improve this model with the CI until it's (almost) state-of-the-art.

+"Regular" code is built by a CI.
+Nowadays, nobody (I hope), ships code that has been build locally on his machine.
+Well it should be the same for model training in machine learning.
+Your model should be trained by a CI (or something equivalent, like Airflow).

 For now, the most important thing is shipping this model to prod.
 Even if it's so bad it could hurt your business.
 Because even if it's in production, nobody will be actually listening to your endpoint.
 But it's there, and it's actually the most difficult thing to do.